StorkST/RussianVerbsReferenceGuide/README.md

-## WIP - Generation of sheets to work on russian verbs vocabulary
+## WIP - Most Common Russian Verbs Reference Guide

 Targeted output (more examples in the build/ folder):